Hometown: Nanaimo, British Columbia

 ThM (Interdisciplinary Studies) Regent College, Vancouver, BC

-Under the supervision of Judith Wolfe, James’s research explores Samuel Taylor Coleridge’s definition of the imagination as a means of perceiving and repeating the divine creative act, set in contrast with both the dark imagery present in his poetic works and the way his own imagination tormented him in nightmares and persistent self-destructive fantasies.
-Coleridge’s considerable collections of notebooks, letters, essay fragments, and lectures—not to mention well-established poetry, drama, and prose—provide rich source material for this venture.
-They reflect a brilliant interdisciplinary thinker in the midst of grappling with his own creative power, faith, mental health, and search for healing.
+Under the supervision of Judith Wolfe and Gavin Hopps, James’s research explores Samuel Taylor Coleridge’s definition of the imagination as a means of perceiving and repeating the divine creative act, set in contrast with both the dark imagery present in his poetic works and the way his own imagination tormented him in nightmares and persistent self-destructive fantasies.
+Coleridge’s considerable collections of notebooks, letters, essay fragments, and lectures—not to mention well-established poetry, drama, and prose—are a rich body of texts to explore.
+They reflect a brilliant interdisciplinary thinker grappling with his creative power, faith, doubts, health, and his constant search for rest in God.